Alternative Methods of Protecting Pipes

 Over the past few decades consumer demand for non-traditional scale prevention methods has led to the development of a number of magnetic and electro-magnetic devices.
 Treating scale with natural magnets actually goes back to the late 19th century.
 Currently there are a great number of electro-magnetic and other electronic systems on the market, ranging from simple and inexpensive to very complex and very expensive.
 The effectiveness of electro-magnetic devices is often debated.

 By far the most popular new “salt-free” technologies, however, is TAC (“Template Assisted Crystallization”), which has become very big in the residential market and is also used in commercial applications.
 TAC works both in tank style units, which require no backwash, no electricity, no salt, no drain connection, and cartridge-style units for smaller applications.
 Like other alternative methods, TAC does not actually soften water by removing hardness minerals, but instead purports to convert hardness to microscopic crystals.
 As with other non-traditional softening methods, TAC units do not actually remove anything from the water, so their performance is essentially impossible to quantify with a test.
 These units cost a bit more than conventional softeners, but do not consume water, salt or electricity.
-The media, however, is expensive and requires replacement, usually after 3 to 5 years.
+The media, however, is expensive and requires replacement, usually after about three years.
 TAC units are also more fragile than softeners, requiring protection from sediment, chlorine, copper, and iron.

 Scale Prevention Offerings from Pure Water Products